 Debt collectors aren’t allowed to threaten you or use obscene language in their communications as they attempt to collect a debt.
-That includes:

 - Using obscene language or profanity when speaking to you on the phone, texting you, emailing you, or sending you physical mail

 - Threatening you via any communication form with arrest or jail time

 - Threatening any type of civil legal action, such as repossession or foreclosure, that the debt collector is not able to follow through on

 Debt collectors are held to strict requirements when it comes to the facts.
 They can’t misrepresent how much you owe or make false statements about the status of your debt.

 For example, if you owe $200, a collector can’t tell you that you owe $400 but they will take 50% in payment as a one-time-only settlement offer.
 They also can’t say that your debt is 180 days past due when it’s only 90 days past due or tell you the debt has been placed with an attorney’s office when no lawyer has been contacted.

 Claiming to Be Someone They Aren’t